CuyZ/Valinor/docs/pages/how-to/use-custom-object-constructors.md

 # Using custom object constructors

 An object may have custom ways of being created, in such cases these constructors need to be registered to the mapper to be used.
-A constructor is a callable that can be either:
+A constructor can be either:

 1. A named constructor, also known as a static factory method
 2. The method of a service — for instance a repository